AI Guidelines

 How AI works

 This is a critical piece of the puzzle to understand when leveraging AI.
 A good primer on LLMs can be found here.
 People often use LLM, entire AI systems, or product names interchangeably, this often adds to the confusion.
 When directly interacting with LLMs (Foundry Local, Ollama, etc), you will get a better idea of what the model is providing vs what the systems around the LLM are providing.
 A very simple example of this is the retrieval-augmented generation (RAG) pattern.
-The idea here is that the LLMs responses are grounded in knowledge to provide more accurate response.
-It is not the LLM that has gotten better, it the system leveraging the LLM that is now able to provide more accurate information.
+The idea here is that the LLM's responses are grounded in knowledge to provide more accurate responses.
+It is not the LLM that has gotten better, it is the system leveraging the LLM that is now able to provide more accurate information.

 AI Different Usages